Sri Lanka’s newly elected president sworn into office

 Lawmakers apparently considered him the safer hands to lead the nation through the crisis, despite public anger at Wickremesinghe as an example of the nation’s problematic political establishment.
 During demonstrations last week, crowds set his personal residence on fire and occupied his office.

 After Wednesday’s vote, Wickremesinghe called for politicians to work together and pleaded for the country to move on.
-But protesters flocked to the presidential residence instead, chanting, “Ranil, go home.”
+But protesters flocked to the presidential office instead, chanting, “Ranil, go home!”

 Wickremesinghe took his oath of office Thursday morning before Chief Justice Jayantha Jayasuriya at a ceremony held in Parliament in the capital, Colombo.
 He now can choose a new prime minister.